joaquin-alonso/meli-challenge/README.md

 # MeLi's Front End Challenge

 A simple UI to search and view items from Mercado Libre.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-As the state of the app is pretty simple Redux is not being used.

 ## Installation